MoARABY/Personal-Portfolio/README.md

 Contact: Here, visitors are provided with various means to get in touch with the portfolio owner, such as a contact form, email address, phone number, or social media links.

 Technologies Used
-HTML: Used for structuring the content of the web pages.
+HTML: Used for structuring the content of the web pages.<br>
-CSS: Used for styling and layout of the web pages.
+CSS: Used for styling and layout of the web pages.<br>
-Bootstrap: A front-end framework used for designing responsive and mobile-first websites.
+Bootstrap: A front-end framework used for designing responsive and mobile-first websites.<br>
-JavaScript: Used for adding interactivity and dynamic behavior to the website.
+JavaScript: Used for adding interactivity and dynamic behavior to the website.<br>
-AOS (Animate On Scroll): A library used for animating elements on scroll, adding visual appeal to the website.
+AOS (Animate On Scroll): A library used for animating elements on scroll, adding visual appeal to the website.<br>
-Font Awesome: Provides a collection of scalable vector icons that can be easily customized and integrated into the website.
+Font Awesome: Provides a collection of scalable vector icons that can be easily customized and integrated into the website.<br>
 Usage
 To view the portfolio website, simply open the index.html file in a web browser.
 From there, you can navigate through the different sections using the navigation menu or by scrolling down the page.